nongbaobao/Bape/README.md

 Please update logs

-Special thanks: Medit_4 SuperSkidder LoRyu ForgeGuys Bape is open source under the GNU GENERAL PUBLIC LICENSE The starting point of GPL is the open source / free use of code and the open source / free use of reference / modification / derivative code, but the modified and derivative code is not allowed to be published and sold as closed source commercial software.
+Special thanks: Medit_4 SuperSkidder LoRyu ForgeGuys cubk

+Bape is open source under the GNU GENERAL PUBLIC LICENSE The starting point of GPL is the open source / free use of code and the open source / free use of reference / modification / derivative code, but the modified and derivative code is not allowed to be published and sold as closed source commercial software.